City: Ecology

-One of the main methods of improving the urban ecology is including in the cities more urban green space: parks, gardens, lawns, and trees.
-These areas improve the health, the well-being of the human, animal, and plant populations of the cities.
+One of the main methods of improving the urban ecology is including in the cities more urban green spaces: parks, gardens, lawns, and trees.
+These areas improve the health and well-being of the human, animal, and plant populations of the cities.
 Well-maintained urban trees can provide many social, ecological, and physical benefits to the residents of the city.

-A study published in Nature's Scientific Reports journal in 2019 found that people who spent at least two hours per week in nature were 23 percent more likely to be satisfied with their life and were 59 percent more likely to be in good health than those who had zero exposure.
+A study published in Scientific Reports in 2019 found that people who spent at least two hours per week in nature were 23 percent more likely to be satisfied with their life and were 59 percent more likely to be in good health than those who had zero exposure.
 The study used data from almost 20,000 people in the UK.
 Benefits increased for up to 300 minutes of exposure.
-The benefits applied to men and women of all ages, as well as across different ethnicities, socioeconomic status, and even those with long-term illnesses and disabilities.
+The benefits are applied to men and women of all ages, as well as across different ethnicities, socioeconomic statuses, and even those with long-term illnesses and disabilities.
 People who did not get at least two hours – even if they surpassed an hour per week – did not get the benefits.
 The study is the latest addition to a compelling body of evidence for the health benefits of nature.
 Many doctors already give nature prescriptions to their patients.
-The study didn't count time spent in a person's own yard or garden as time in nature, but the majority of nature visits in the study took place within two miles from home.
+The study did not count time spent in a person's own yard or garden as time in nature, but the majority of nature visits in the study took place within two miles of home.
 "Even visiting local urban green spaces seems to be a good thing," Dr. White said in a press release.
 "Two hours a week is hopefully a realistic target for many people, especially given that it can be spread over an entire week to get the benefit."